gregtatum/npm-round-corner/README.md

 }
 ```

-See [http://requirebin.com/?gist=d5ce508e7bb2e37bf828c0cacd5ddd06](this RequireBin) for a live example.
+See [this RequireBin](http://requirebin.com/?gist=d5ce508e7bb2e37bf828c0cacd5ddd06) for a live example.

 ## Running the examples